turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 })
 ```

-Since these methods were introduced as part of ES6, most of the time you will see them written using a fat arrow like below:
+Since these prototype methods were introduced as part of ES6, most of the time you will see them written using a fat arrow like below:
 ```js
 someArrayData.somePrototypeMethod((mandatoryParameter [,optionalParameters... ]) => {
   // some statements